arenaxr/arena-robot/README.md

  - `service_type`: Required.
 Currently only `sensor_vl53l5cx` is supported.
  - `instance_name`: Required.
 The name of this running service.
  - `subtopic`: Required.
 The device subtopic to publish to.
 For sensors this will always be prefixed with `sensors/`.
  - `interval_ms` For services that run repeatedly, this is the interval.
-Set to 0 by default, which will fire the service once.
+Set to -1 by default, which will fire the service once.
+Set to 0 to fire as fast as possible.
 This option is ignored for async-based services.

 #### sensor_beluga_serial
 This is a [Beluga](https://github.com/WiseLabCMU/Beluga) UWB sensor connected via serial: